lee-jian-hui/tts-system/WRITEUP.md

 - **Richer transcoding and TTS infrastructure**
   Consider long-lived ffmpeg pipelines, a separate transcoding service, or GPU-accelerated providers for higher throughput and lower latency, especially for large or concurrent workloads.

-- **Security and governance**
+- **Auth, Security and governance**
   Add authentication and authorization, more sophisticated rate limiting (per token or user), and better multi-tenant isolation if used as a shared gateway.

 - **Bonus features from the assignment**
   Explore SSML support, word/phoneme timing markers, and caching/deduplication to reduce repeated work and improve responsiveness.

+- **Extending to include more providers** this might require some refactors surrounding implement a clean system to register what providers we support, etc. and expose that to the frontend as well

+  however the design currently still enables one to easily extend to add a new provider in the backend

-Overall, the current implementation meets the assignment’s requirements and establishes a foundation that can be incrementally hardened and extended if the project needs to grow beyond a local demo.
+Overall, the current implementation meets the assignment’s requirements while keeping in mind the extensibility required to evolve beyond a simple local demo